clairewilliams3/MidtermTeamLead/README.md

 `midterm_report.Rmd`

-  - makes the demographic table, graphical analysis, and the model plot
+  - makes and organizes all objects
-  - team lead copies descriptions from text files and pastes them where they belong
+  - text descriptions are inserted where they belong

 `Makefile`